+We don't generally use untrained volunteers, but if we do, this will be the procedure.
 Staff should be assigned as orientation leaders.
 Training should include the procedures new staff and volunteers are expected to follow.
 Leaders should introduce new members and volunteers to the staff.
 Training should be specific to the position held, and geared to the person’s skills.

 New members should be evaluated each year.